Giuliano Melosi

 Giuliano Melosi (born 15 May 1967) is an Italian former professional footballer and manager, who played as a midfielder.

 Playing career

 A graduate of Varese youth and sectors, Melosi played for the club from 1984 to 1989, accumulating 92 appearances.
 He also played a large number of matches for Pro Sesto and Chievo Verona, teams for which he played in Serie B. Melosi played in the 1998–99 Serie A for LR Vicenza, and later played for teams in the lower divisions of Italian football, as well as AC Bellinzona in the Swiss second division.

 Managerial career

-Melosi began his career as a coach while still playing at Caronnese.
+Melosi began his coaching career while still playing for Caronnese.
 He stood out in particular for Pro Sesto, where he promoted the club from Promozione to Serie D, and for Varese, where he was once again champion of the Eccellenza Lombardy.
 His most recent job was at Sestese, during the 2023–24 season.